 Following this, entry into the convertible loan note will need to be agreed by the board and, if applicable, you will need a special resolution of the shareholders that hold 75% or more of the voting rights to waive pre-emption rights.

-Cancellation – if the loan note is redeemed, the loan note should be returned to the issuer for cancellation and this should be recorded in board minutes and any register of debentures.
+If the loan note is redeemed, the loan note should be returned to the issuer for cancellation and this should be recorded in board minutes and any register of debentures.

 Please do get in touch if you are considering entering into a loan note – we can point you in the right direction.
 Our fees for review start at £600 plus VAT.
 If we are drafting the loan note or convertible loan note fees will be greater and we will scope and quote.